my name is Peter.

 and think, "Shit!
 Thats a huge screen."
 With the iMac I also bought

-for software I'm cheap.
-Irfanview is my preffered software for stills
+for software Irfanview is my preffered software for a PC but on the

 and you can't get much cheaper than that, and it does what I want.
 You